 How far in advance should I plan my vacation?
+A luxury travel advisor’s guide

-CRUISE (Small ship, big ship, river cruise, expedition)
+How far in advance to book a cruise (small ship, big ship, river cruise, expedition)

 Book your cruise or expedition 12-18 months in advance.
 Sometimes 24.
 Wait, what?